-While we have access to certain amounts of financing through a Loan and Security Agreement, dated as of September 9, 2016, as amended (SVB-MidCap Facility), with Silicon Valley Bank, MidCap Financial Trust and MidCap Funding III Trust (together, MidCap), which includes a revolving line of credit, and an at-the-market Sales Agreement with Cowen and Company, LLC (Cowen), dated October 10, 2016 (ATM), there are certain factors, such as volume of trading in our common stock and our stock price and the ability to terminate the agreement with notice, which limit the amount that can be raised in a short period of time through the SVB-MidCap Facility and the ATM.
-In addition there are limits to our borrowing level with SVB and MidCap based on a minimum net revenue covenant and accounts receivable balance.
+While we have access to certain amounts of financing through a loan and security agreement (Loan and Security Agreement) that we entered into with Silicon Valley Bank (SVB) in March 2016 (SVB Facility), an agreement with Lincoln Park Capital Fund, LLC (Lincoln Park), and an at-the-market sales agreement (ATM) with MLV & Co., LLC (MLV) (formerly McNicoll, Lewis & Vlak) there are certain factors, such as volume of trading in our common stock and our stock price and the ability to terminate the agreement with notice, which limit the amount that can be raised in a short period of time through these agreements with Lincoln Park and the ATM.
+In addition there are limits to our borrowing level with SVB based on financial ratios and accounts receivable balance.
 If funding is needed and we cannot raise such funds, we will not be able to develop, manufacture or enhance products, take advantage of future opportunities, or respond to competitive pressures or unanticipated requirements, which would have a material adverse impact on our business, financial condition and results of operations.